PankajGoGuardian/edulastic-poc-clone/public/guidelines/modules.md

 Bundle size can effect the performance of app.
 Hence, precaution should be taken to keep the bundle size to minimum.
 Go frugal on external modules.
 Also:

-- Take advantage of bundler's super power's 💪- like treek shaking 🌴.
+- Take advantage of bundler's super power's 💪- like [tree shaking](https://webpack.js.org/guides/tree-shaking/) 🌴.
 Instead of importing the entire library, import only what is required. ✂️

   eg:- `import { omit } from 'lodash'`